TreacherousNexus/mastodome/README.md

 In future releases I will make the process of installing and running Mastodome much simpler, and less dependent on you launching the program from the correct folder!

 ## New in this release (0.2)
 See `CHANGELOG` for a full list of changes.
-But the most notable features are:
+The most notable features are:

 * Creates toots with content warnings and different privacy levels
 * Displays content warnings and image alt text in the toot stream